DjiddouMoustapha/meanStack-angular5/README.md

 1°) clone de app

-2°) download and put it a5app folder https://github.com/DjiddouMoustapha/angular5-folder
+2°) download and put only the files into the  a5app folder https://github.com/DjiddouMoustapha/angular5-folder

 3°) npm install to install all dependencies